super-linter/super-linter/docs/add-new-linter.md

      1. Add the new dependency to the `docker` group in the DependaBot configuration file.

+For each dependency to install, also specify its version.
+Dynamically fetch the latest version from the dependency registry, such as PyPi, npm registry, or Docker Hub.

 ## Run the new tool

 To get the commands and command options to use to run the new tool, refer to the command-line interface documentation of the new tool.
 If it's not available on the tool's site, run the new tool with the option to print help text (often:
 `--help` or `-h`).
+When adding command options to the command, prefer long format for clarity.

 - Update the orchestration scripts to run the new tool:
-  - `lib/globals/languages.sh`: add a new item to `LANGUAGES_ARRAY` array.
-Use the "name" of the language, then a `_`, and finally the name of the tool.
+  - `lib/globals/languages.sh`: add a new item to `LANGUAGES_ARRAY` array over a new line.
+Use the "name" of the language, then a `_`, and finally the name of the tool, all surrounded by double quotes.
+Keep the array alphabetically ordered.
 To allow for future additions, use a language name and a tool name for the new item.
 Example: `PYTHON_RUFF`.
 In the context of this document, to avoid repetitions we reference this new item as `<LANGUAGE_NAME>`.

   - Define the command to invoke the new tool:
     - `lib/functions/linterCommands.sh`: add the command to invoke the tool.